 We believe that all people forced to flee should have as dignified and normal of a life as possible.
 When it comes to children and young people, a normal life means:

 DRC Danish Refugee Council is present in 40 countries, and in 2018 our assistance reached more than 5.7 million people.
 Of these, about 2.3 million were children and young people under 18 years of age.
 We conduct a wide range of interventions that support forcibly displaced children and young people.
 Here are some examples:

 When the poorest refugee families receive financial support, it greatly benefits their children.
 With this support, the likelihood of parents sending their children to school increases, and the risk of child labor and child marriage decreases.

 We operate numerous Child Friendly Spaces - a free, safe space where children can play, be children, and forget about everyday worries.
 Here they can also receive psychosocial support and adult guidance on specific problems from our social workers, available to discuss with them in confidence.

 We work to rebuild schools that have been destroyed and help ensure that children are able to return to class.
 We have mentoring schemes and other programs where we advise children and young people on education and a future in the labor market.

 Like all other children and young people, refugee children have the right to a childhood and a future.
 But if children and young people are truly to have a future, we have to invest in it.

 That’s why we work to make sure that these children are not trapped by disillusionment and injustice, but that they can grow freely and fulfill their inherent potential, becoming tomorrow's inventors, job creators, national team players, master craftsmen, and more.
 Because they need it, and society does too.

-So let us work together to ensure that children and young people on the run can pursue their dreams of brighter future.
+So let us work together to ensure that forcibly displaced children and young people can pursue their dreams of brighter future.